3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/unit_03/ajax/api-intro-with-ajax.md

 ### Why Just Data?

-Sometimes thats's all we need.
+Sometimes that's all we need.
 All this information, from all these browsers and all these servers, has to travel through the network.
 That's almost certainly the slowest part of the request cycle.
 We want to minimize the bits.
 There are times when we just need the data.
 For those times, we want a concise format.

 ### What is Serialized Data?
 (10 minutes / 0:20)